 However, with more than one client in play, saying yes to everything that comes your way might overwhelm you.
-So be transparent and completely honest and only take on what you can manage.
-It’ll prove to be a smarter commercial decision in the long-run and one that will help protect your mental health.
+So be transparent, completely honest and only take on what you can manage.
+It’ll prove to be a smarter commercial decision in the long run and one that will help protect your mental health.

 Don’t over promise only to underdeliver.
 Do this and clients will likely spend their money elsewhere and with contractors who can meet the expectations that have been set.

-This is why agreeing on deliverables with your clients is key - whether it’s days worked, tasks of even projects completed.
+This is why agreeing on deliverables with your clients is key - whether it’s days worked, tasks, or even projects completed.
 With absolute clarity over what needs to be done and when, all parties can proceed with confidence.